paperwm/gnome-shell-mode/README.md

 - <kbd>Return</kbd> will evaluate the active region (if evil is used), the result will be shown in the minibuffer.
 - <kbd>C-Return</kbd> will evaluate the active region, or the current line if there's no region active.
 The result will be added in an overlay ala. magit-blame.
 The overlay can be cleared by <kbd>,c</kbd> or by deleting the input.

+### Launch session

+By default gnome-shell-mode connects to the live Gnome Shell session.
+This can be a bit risky however, especially on Wayland where restart doesn't work.

+Run `M-x gnome-shell-launch-session`, (`, l` if using spacemacs), to launch and connect to a nested session, the session's log will popup in a new buffer too.
+When a session is already running `, l`  will simply take you to the log.
+To launch a clean session close the nested Gnome Shell window first.

+If the nested session encounter runtime errors they will be reported as errors in the correct buffer (using flycheck).

 ### Reload

 The mode supports reloading buffers with <kbd>, r</kbd>.
 This works by first disabling the extension, re-evaluating the whole buffer in the correct scope, and then enabling the extension again.